-A student who fails the any component of the prelim exam will be given the opportunity to retake the exam.
+A student who fails the any component of the preliminary exam will be given the opportunity to retake that part within three months.
 See the graduate school website for policies.
-A student who fails the prelim exam the second time is terminated from the graduate program.
+A student who fails any component of the prelim exam the second time is terminated from the graduate program.